BDC Hamburger Icon

 A 501(c)(4) exemption is the most popular type after the 501(c)(3).
 Groups that promote social welfare qualify for a 501(c)(4) exemption, so organizations like volunteer fire stations and Rotary Clubs might seek a 501(c)(4) exemption.

-Some donations to a 501(c)(4) are tax deductible, and others are not.
-Typically, a c4 has to disclose that information whenever it solicits donations.
+Some donations to a 501(c)(4) are tax-deductible, but others aren’t.
+Usually, a (c)(4) has to disclose that information whenever it solicits donations.

 501(c)(5): Labor, agricultural and horticultural organizations

-Though some people disagree with giving organized labor groups tax-exempt status, as some may have political agendas, the reasoning behind the decision is that these groups spend member dues to better the lives of the laborers and farmers they represent.
-Donations, or dues paid, are also typically deductible, but as a business or trade expense rather than a charitable contribution.
+Some people disagree with giving organized labor groups tax-exempt status, as some may have political agendas.
+But, the reasoning behind the decision is that these groups spend member dues to better the lives of the laborers and farmers they represent.
+Donations, or dues paid, are also typically deductible but as a business or trade expense rather than a charitable contribution.

 >> Learn More: Marketing Challenges Only Nonprofits Understand